api2cart/typescript-angular-sdk/CartApi.md

   langId: "3",
     // Key (optional)
   key: "subtotal",
-    // This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)
-  count: 20,
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{result{items{key,value}}}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
   params: "id,model,price,images",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{result{items{key,value}}}",
     // Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)
   exclude: "false",
 };